 Mr. Burdick was granted 50,000 options to purchase Holdings common shares at an exercise price of \$0.44 per share and 50,000 options to purchase Holdings common shares at an exercise price of \$1.76 per share under the WH Holdings (Cayman Islands) Ltd. Independent Directors Stock Option Plan, of which 30,000 were exercisable within 60 days of December 31, 2003.
 In addition the Board granted Mr. Burdick options to purchase 300,000 common shares of Holdings at a strike price of \$0.44 and options to purchase 300,000 common shares of Holdings stock at a strike price of \$1.76 under the WH Holdings (Cayman Islands) Ltd. Independent Directors Stock Option Plan.
 These 600,000 options have vested.
 In 2003, Mr. Burdick accepted an executive management position with us and now serves as our Vice Chairman.
 As a result, Mr. Burdick may no longer be considered an independent director.
-Under the WH Holdings (Cayman Islands) Ltd. Independent Directors Stock Option Plan, the termination of Mr. Burdick as an independent director results in the unexercisable portion of the options granted pursuant to the plan terminating on the date of such termination and the remaining exercisable portion of the options granted pursuant to the plan becoming exercisable for thirty days following termination as an independent director.
-In light of the fact that the termination of Mr. Burdick's status as an independent director occurred at the request of the Board, in 2003, the Compensation Committee of the Board took action to waive those provisions that would have resulted in the termination of the unexercisable portion of Mr. Burdick's options granted under the plan and that would have caused the remaining exercisable portion of those options to become exercisable for only thirty days following the termination of his status as an independent director.
+Under the WH Holdings (Cayman Islands) Ltd. Independent Directors Stock Option Plan, the termination of Mr. Burdick as an independent director results in the unexercisable portion of the options granted pursuant to the plan becoming exercisable for thirty days following termination as an independent director.
+In light of the fact that the termination of Mr. Burdick's status as an independent director occurred at the request of the Board, in 2003, the Compensation Committee of the Board took action to waive those provisions that would have resulted in the termination of Mr. Burdick's options granted under the plan and that would have caused the remaining exercisable portion of those options to become exercisable portion of Mr. Burdick's options granted under the plan and that would have caused the remaining exercisable portion of these options to become exercisable portion of Mr. Burdick's options granted under the plan and that would have caused the remaining exercisable portion of these options to become exercisable for only thirty days following the termination of his status as an independent director.

-In connection with the engagement of Mr. Burdick as Vice Chairman, Mr. Burdick was granted an aggregate of 400,000 options to purchase common shares of Holdings under the WH Holdings (Cayman Islands) Ltd. Executive Officer Stock Option Plan at exercise prices as follows: 80,000 shares at \$0.44 per share, 80,000 shares at \$1.76 per share, 80,000 shares at \$5.28 per share, 80,000 shares at \$12.32 per share.
+In connection with the engagement of Mr. Burdick as Vice Chairman, Mr. Burdick was granted an aggregate of 400,000 options to purchase common shares of Holdings under the WH Holdings (Cayman Islands) Ltd. Executive Officer Stock Option Plan at exercise prices as follows: 80,000 shares at \$0.44 per share, 80,000 shares at \$1.76 per share, 80,000 shares at \$5.28 per share, 80,000 shares at \$8.80 per share, and 80,000 shares at \$12.32 per share.
 The options vest under a schedule over time through June 30, 2008.
 The options expire 10 years after the date of grant.